TortySivill/decima2/content/posts/whatisai.md

 +++
-title = 'What Is Trustworthy AI?' date = 2024-05-15T15:48:02+08:00
+title = 'What Is AI?'
+date = 2024-05-15T15:48:02+08:00
 +++
-## What is AI?
+## Defining AI

 Artificial Intelligence (AI) refers to the ability of a machine to recreate human behaviour.
 Machine Learning (which describes algorithms like neaural networks) is a subset of AI.

+## Machines or Brains?

 Machine Learning replicates the human ability to learn from experience.
 A Neural Network algorithm constructs a network of nodes whose connections act like the nuerons in our brain.

 ![AI Neural Network](images/TrustworthyAIneuralnetwork.jpeg)